Marmo77/Marmo77/README.md

 <div align="left">

-# Hey, I'm Alex 👋
+# Hey, I'm Aleksy 👋

-### Frontend-leaning developer, shipping full products.
+### Frontend developer, shipping full products.

 I design and build real, working software — from marketing sites to a database-backed admin dashboard with authentication.
 Self-taught, and